-All international students must complete Passport Verification (PPV) before they can register for classes.
-This process will be completed online through OIS at the OIS PPV website.
-Students who do not complete the PPV process will have a registration hold (STU50) that will prevent you from registering for classes.
+All international students must complete Immigration Status Verification (ISV) before they can register for classes.
+This process will be completed online through OIS at the OIS ISV website.
+Students who do not complete the ISV process will have a registration hold (STU50) that will prevent you from registering for classes.

 International Student English (ISE) Exam Hold (ALI01)

 You may be required to take the International Student English (ISE) exam.
 Your official letter of admission will detail if you are required to take this exam.

 If your admission letter states this condition, you must take the ISE exam to determine your English proficiency.
 Until you take the ISE exam and determine your placement, you will have a registration hold (ALI01) that will prevent you from registering for spring courses.